tomasen/rollover/README.md

 kill 29544  -> to quit
 ```

+7. Loop between step 3 to 6 to see if it works for multiple rollover(restart).

-7. Now we can kill the child by run `kill 29544`
+8. Now we can kill the child by run `kill 29544`